tommy1206/Microsoft_Azure_DataScience_ProjectFiles/README.md

     - 1.Exercise - Train and evaluate a regression model
     - 2.Exercise - Experiment with more powerful regression models
     - 3.Exercise - Optimize and save models
+  - 3.Train and evaluate classification models
+    - 1.Exercise - Train and evaluate a classification model